mboudiaf/pytorch-meta-dataset/README.md

 ## 6. Acknowledgments

 I thank the authors of [meta-dataset](https://github.com/google-research/meta-dataset) for releasing their code and the author of [open-source TFRecord reader](https://github.com/vahidk/tfrecord) for open sourcing an awesome Pytorch-compatible TFRecordReader !
+Also big thanks to @hkervadec for his thorough code review !